New Zealand Energy Corp. (NZ.V) (CVE:NZ) Hits New 1-Year High at $0.02

 New Zealand Energy Corp.
-(NZ.V) (CVE:NZ)’s stock price reached a new 52-week high on Tuesday .
-The stock traded as high as C$0.02 and last traded at C$0.02, with a volume of 33000 shares trading hands.
-The stock had previously closed at C$0.01.
+(NZ.V) (CVE:NZ)’s share price hit a new 52-week high during mid-day trading on Tuesday .
+The stock traded as high as C$0.02 and last traded at C$0.02, with a volume of 625555 shares.
+The stock had previously closed at C$0.02.

 New Zealand Energy Corp., through its subsidiaries, engages in the exploration and production of oil and natural gas in New Zealand.
 The company holds interests in three petroleum mining licenses, one petroleum mining permit, and one petroleum exploration permit.
 It has interests in TWN Petroleum Mining Licenses comprising Waihapa/Ngaere, and Tariki; Copper Moki petroleum mining permit; and Eltham Petroleum exploration permit.